 The cigar is also quite hefty, with a diameter of around five inches and a length of approximately 52 inches.

 When it comes to smoking the Cohiba Red Dot, smokers can expect a rich and full-bodied flavor with hints of cocoa and nuts.

 The overall smoking experience is extremely enjoyable, making the Cohiba Red Dot a popular choice among cigar aficionados.

 Read More: Are Arturo Fuente Cigars Cuban?
 Where are they made?
 See where these cigars originated and where they’re produced!

 Green Dot Cohiba cigars are among the most sought-after cigars in the world and for good reason.

-These cigars are made with only the finest tobacco leaves, and each cigar is rolled by hand to ensure the perfect burn.
+These hand rolled cigars are made with only the finest tobacco leaves.

 The result of the particular tobacco selection is a smooth, full-flavored cigar that is perfect for any occasion.